ernest-kiwele/mosquito/README.md

 The command-line jar will be created at `mosquito-client/mosquito-client-cli/target/mosquito-client-cli-[VERSION].jar`, and it's a fat jar with all dependencies packaged in the archive.

 ## Creating a native image

+*Note that this is currently not fully supported as the resulting image cannot be used without a JDK installation, so it still needs work*

 To build a native image that can be run on machines without Java runtimes, one can use GraalVM's native image builder.
 For that, an installation of GraalVM is needed (with the native image builder installed too).